 Immunology 101: Balancing T helper cells and T regulatory cells

 DISCLAIMER: I am NOT an immunologist.
+Everything I know about this subject I learned from necessity.

 I’ve researched a LOT of subjects over the years, and immunology is by far the most difficult subject I’ve ever researched.
 Why is this topic so difficult?
 It seems more so than almost any other topic I’ve looked into, there are many contradictory studies in this area, specifically regarding the stimulating/reducing effect of various supplements on the different immune pathways.